joey-dafforn/Tumblr/README.md

 - [X] User sees an alert when there's a networking error (+1pt)
 - [ ] While poster is being fetched, user see's a placeholder image (+1pt)
 - [ ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
-- [X] Customize the selection effect of the cell (+1pt)
+- [X] Customize the selection effect of the cell (+1pt) User can click on a cell and it will "grow", once they click on a different cell, the previous cell will "shrink"

 The following **additional** user stories are implemented:

 - [X] List anything else that you can get done to improve the app functionality! (+1-3pts)
 - [X] User can pull to refresh the feed
-- [X] User can click on a cell and it will "grow", once they click on a different cell, the previous cell will "shrink"
+- [X] User can search through different account on Tumblr and view its photos

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):